lmarcelli/minieuso_cpu/README.md

 The CPU software controls the startup, data acquisition and housekeeping of the Mini-EUSO instrument.
 The data acquisition chain of the main instrument is controlled by the Zynq board of the PDM-DP system.
 The setup of the CPU environment needed to run the CPU software is automated by running the scripts in the ```CPUsetup/``` directory as detailed below.

-Further information on the status of the Mini-EUSO integration and testing, as well as more detailed documentation, can be found on the Mini-EUSO wiki page: https://jemeuso.riken.jp/wiki/index.php?Mini-EUSO
+Further information on the status of the Mini-EUSO integration and testing can be found on the Mini-EUSO wiki page: https://jemeuso.riken.jp/wiki/index.php?Mini-EUSO

 Table of Contents
 =================